YMCA Philadelphia

 YMCA Philadelphia, also Greater Philadelphia YMCA was founded on June 15, 1854, by George H. Stuart, a prominent Philadelphia businessman and importer.
 The goal of the Association was to reach "the many thousands of neglected youth not likely to be brought under any moral influence by any other means."

 The Greater Philadelphia YMCA is a community service organization that promotes positive values through programs that help to build strong kids, strong families and strong communities.
-Over the years, Philadelphia Freedom Valley YMCA has grown to include 15 branches and 55 program sites throughout the Greater Philadelphia area.
+Over the years, Greater Philadelphia YMCA has grown to include 15 branches, over 80 child care sites, multiple community outreach locations, and a stand-alone gymnastics center in the Greater Philadelphia area and New Jersey.

+The headquarters for the Greater Philadelphia YMCA is located inside the Borough of Conshohocken Administration & Police building in Conshohocken, PA.

 Branches

-Abington

-CLOSED - Abington YMCA, serving Abington, Jenkintown, Cheltenham, Willow Grove and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, child care and day camps.
-For adults and seniors, YMCA has personal training, a variety of group exercise classes, wellness orientations and free babysitting services.

-Ambler
+Ambler YMCA

 Ambler Area YMCA, serving Ambler, Fort Washington, Blue Bell, Horsham, North Wales and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, karate and day camps.
 For adults and seniors, YMCA has personal training, a variety of group exercise classes, water aerobics and free babysitting services.

-Audubon
+Boyertown YMCA

-Audubon YMCA, serving West and East Norriton, Blue Bell, King of Prussia, Norristown and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, child care and day camps.
-For adults and seniors, YMCA has personal training, a variety of group exercise classes, wellness orientations and free babysitting services.
+Boyertown YMCA, serving Boyertown, Bechtelsville, Gilbertsville, New Hanover, Washington Township and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, karate and day camps.
+For adults and seniors, YMCA has personal training, a variety of group exercise classes, water aerobics and free babysitting services.

-Christian Street
+Christian Street YMCA

 Christian Street YMCA, serving South Philadelphia, Center City and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, child care and day camps.
 For adults and seniors, YMCA has personal training, a variety of group exercise classes, wellness orientations and free babysitting services.
 It is located within the Christian Street Historic District.

-Columbia North
+Columbia North YMCA

 Columbia North YMCA, serving North Philadelphia, Fairmount, Kensington, Port Richmond and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, child care and day camps.

 For adults and seniors, YMCA has personal training, a variety of group exercise classes, wellness orientations and free babysitting services.

-Hatboro
+Haverford YMCA

-CLOSED - Hatboro Area YMCA, serving Hatboro, Horsham, Warminster, Willow Grove and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, gymnastics and day camps.
+Haverford YMCA, serving Havertown and the surrounding Main Line communities of Bryn Mawr, Villanova, Ardmore and Haverford, offers a wide range of programs for children and teens including swim lessons, sports, fitness, child care and day camps.

 For adults and seniors, YMCA has personal training, a variety of group exercise classes, wellness orientations and free babysitting services.

-Haverford
+Mt.
+Laurel YMCA

-Haverford YMCA, serving Havertown and the surrounding Main Line communities of Bryn Mawr, Villanova, Ardmore and Haverford, offers a wide range of programs for children and teens including swim lessons, sports, fitness, child care and day camps.
+Mt.
+Laurel YMCA, serving Mt.
+Laurel, Moorestown and the surrounding communities, offers a wide range of programs for children and teens including swim lessons, sports, fitness, child care and day camps.

 For adults and seniors, YMCA has personal training, a variety of group exercise classes, wellness orientations and free babysitting services.